whitesnowx/tp/docs/UserGuide.md

 * The order of character priority would be letters (A-Z), numbers (0-9), special characters (!@#$%^&*).
 * The capitalisation of the letters do not affect their priority such that `Aaron` will have same priority as `aaron`.
 * For attribute with exact same values, the tie-breaker is determined by their added order.
 * For sorting of multiple attributes, the weightage will be determined by the order in which it was entered.
-E.g `sort m/ p/ v/` will sort by contact by their module, among those with equal modules would then be sorted by their phone number and similarly for venue.
+E.g `sort m/ p/ v/` will sort persons by their module, among those with equal modules would then be sorted by their phone number and similarly for venue.
-* `s/` sorts contacts by person with the earliest meeting
+* `s/` sorts the list by person with the earliest meeting
-* `meet/` sorts contacts by person with the earliest meeting, followed by alphanumeric order of meeting description
+* `meet/` sorts the list by person with the earliest meeting, followed by alphanumeric order of meeting description

 Examples:
 * `sort m/ p/` returns person by ascending module codes followed by ascending phone numbers `CS2000 80000000`, `CS2000 90000000`, `CS3000 80000000`followed by `CS3000 90000000`